sdiehl/wiwinwlh/tutorial.md

 </div>

 The instances of Foldable for the list type often conflict with the monomorphic versions in the Prelude which are left in for historical reasons.
-So often times it is desirable to explicitly mask these functions from implicit import and force the use of Foldable and Traversable instead.
+So oftentimes it is desirable to explicitly mask these functions from implicit import and force the use of Foldable and Traversable instead.

-Of course often times one wishes only to use the Prelude explicitly and one can explicitly import it qualified and use the pieces as desired without the implicit import of the whole namespace.
+Of course oftentimes one wishes only to use the Prelude explicitly and one can explicitly import it qualified and use the pieces as desired without the implicit import of the whole namespace.